CodepathProject/Android/README.md

 # *Quest*

-**Quest**  will be a Product-Review app, where customers `who wish to buy` / `who have bought` a product can `read` / `write` reviews about the product.
+**Quest**  is a Product-Review app, where customers `who wish to buy` / `who have bought` a product can `read` / `write` reviews about the product.
 It also shows the latest, popular and trending products.

 ## User Stories